volantxs/ethereum-org-website/src/content/developers/tutorials/erc20-annotated-code/index.md

 // SPDX-License-Identifier: MIT
 ```

-Solidity files are supposed to includes a license identifier.
+Solidity files are supposed to include a license identifier.
 [You can see the list of licenses here](https://spdx.org/licenses/).
 If you need a different
 license, just explain it in the comments.

 &nbsp;